Green Day: Musical style and classification

+2012 iHeartRadio Festival incident

 On September 21, 2012, while Green Day was performing at the iHeartRadio music festival, Armstrong stopped while performing "Basket Case", because he believed the group's time was being shortened, possibly to extend R&B artist Usher's performance.
-Angered, Armstrong began ranting while a screen in the rear of the audience was labeled "1 Minutes Left", saying "You're gonna give me one fucking minute?
+Angered, Armstrong began ranting while a screen in the rear of the audience was labeled "1 Minutes [Left]", saying "You're gonna give me one fucking minute?
 You've gotta be fucking kidding me!"
 He also told the crowd he "was not Justin Bieber" and labeled the festival as a "joke".
 When the screen went blank, Armstrong smashed his guitar, while bassist Mike Dirnt smashed his bass.
 Armstrong then gave the finger, and declared that Green Day would be back before throwing his microphone down and walking off the stage.
-Two days later, the band's representative apologized for the incident on the group's behalf stating that "Green Day would like everyone to know that their set was not cut short by Clear Channel and to apologize to those they offended at the iHeartRadio Festival in Las Vegas" also adding that Armstrong would be headed to rehab, for abuse of alcohol and prescription pills.
+Two days later, the band's representative apologized for the incident on the group's behalf stating that "Green Day would like everyone to know that their set was not cut short by Clear Channel and to apologize to those they offended at the iHeartRadio Festival in Las Vegas", also adding that Armstrong would be headed to rehab, for abuse of alcohol and prescription pills.
 However, Dirnt would later say in an interview with Rolling Stone that he agreed with what Armstrong meant by his rant.
 The band later made amends with the company and played an album release party for their 2016 release, Revolution Radio.
 They also returned to the festival in 2019 supporting the album Father of All Motherfuckers.

+Mad Cool incident

 On July 7, 2017, about 20 minutes before Green Day headlined Mad Cool, a festival in Madrid, an acrobat fell about 30 m from a cage above the stage and died.
 Some fans were upset at the band and festival organizers for continuing the show, which was attended by about 35,000 people.
 On their website, Armstrong said the band did not know about the accident before their set, and likely would not have played if they had.

+Oracle Park incident

+On September 20, 2024, Green Day performed a show in San Francisco at Oracle Park.
+During the concert, Billie Joe Armstrong expressed his anger over the Athletics leaving Oakland, repeatedly cursing Las Vegas and called it "the worst shithole in America".
+He also criticized A's owner John Fisher, saying "We don't take shit from people like fucking John Fisher … I hate Las Vegas."
+In protest of Armstrong's comments, two Las Vegas radio stations (KOMP 92.3 and X107.5) banned all Green Day music from their playlists.